hexydec/htmldoc/readme.md

 ![Project Status](https://img.shields.io/badge/Project%20Status-Beta-yellow.svg)
 [![Build Status](https://api.travis-ci.org/hexydec/htmldoc.svg?branch=master)](https://travis-ci.org/hexydec/htmldoc)

-**This project is currently beta code, it is recommended to test your integration thoroughly before deploy this code into production**

 ## Description

-An HTML and CSS parser, primarily designed for minifying HTML documents, it also enables the document structure to be queried allowing attribute values and text node values can be extracted.
+An HTML and CSS parser, primarily designed for minifying HTML documents, it also enables the document structure to be queried allowing attribute and textnode values to be extracted.

-Both parsers are designed around a tokeniser to make the document processing more reliable and (hopefully) faster than regex based minifiers, which are a bit blunt and can be problematic if they match patterns in the wrong places.
+Both parsers are designed around a tokeniser to make the document processing more reliable than regex based minifiers, which are a bit blunt and can be problematic if they match patterns in the wrong places.

 ## Usage